A Guide To Storing Toasted Bread

 Toasted bread can be refrigerated after it’s completely cooled down.
 Place the toast into an airtight container and store it in the refrigerator up to 24 hours.

-You can also use this storage method for leftover toasted bread that hasn’t been used yet.
+You can also use this storage method for leftovers that hasn’t been used yet.
 If the bread was already used to make a sandwich, this storage method wouldn’t work because the bread has probably soaked in some wetness from the sandwich ingredients.

 Therefore, move on to the next storage method.